IscArias/EyeEvaluationSourceCode/README.md

 Black and white images cannot be opened without first converting them to color.
 A converter of images with the required format for alexnet is provided.

 'Converter_227_final.m':Run the code and follow the steps.
 The images are replaced by the original ones.
 Take that into account and have a copy of the images for safety.
-A commented section allow to crop the black border of the image.
-If it is uncommented, just pick the same option for image resize
+A commented section allow to crop the black border of the image if it is uncommented (just pick the same option for image resize).

 'grs2rgb.m': The function is used in the converter to obtain a reddish-toned image.
 You can modify the parameters of the function within the code of the function.